 SECTION 404.
 Council Member to Hold No Other Office.

 No member of the Council shall hold any other public office or City employment except as is otherwise provided in this Charter.
-No member of the Council shall be appointed to any City position, office or employment during the term of office for which he was elected or appointed until one (1) year after the expiration of the term for which he was elected or appointed except to fill a vacancy in the office of Mayor.
-Nothing in this Section shall prevent a Council Member or the Mayor from resigning his office to accept either an elective or appointive office under the government of a county, state or of the United States, or any governmental agency, other than the City of Watsonville.
+No member of the Council shall be appointed to any City position, office or employment during the term of office until one (1) year after the expiration of the term except to fill a vacancy in the office of Mayor.
+Nothing in this Section shall prevent a Council Member or the Mayor from resigning office to accept either an elective or appointive office under the government of a county, state or of the United States, or any governmental agency, other than the City of Watsonville.
 Nor shall the provisions of this Section prohibit any such officer from being a Notary Public or a member of the armed services of this State or of the United States.

 SECTION 405.
 Compensation.

 The members of the Council shall receive reimbursement for expenses incurred while performing official business of the City as authorized and approved by the Council.
-In addition, each member of the Council shall receive such an amount as may be fixed by ordinance, not to exceed the amount provided in the schedule set forth in Section 36516(a) of the Government Code, and as may be amended.
-Such amount shall constitute total compensation which may include fringe benefits.
-Absence of a member of the Council from all regular and special meetings of the Council during any calendar month shall render such Council Member ineligible to receive the allowed compensation for such calendar month unless such absence is with the permission of the Council expressed in its official minutes.
+In addition, each member of the Council shall receive such an amount as may be fixed by ordinance, not to exceed the amount provided in the schedule set forth in Section 36516(a) of the Government Code, as may be amended.
+Council Members shall be eligible for benefits in addition to salary as permitted by the Government Code.

 SECTION 406.
 Vacancies.

-California Government Code Section 1770 as it now exist or may hereafter be amended lists the conditions, upon the occurrence of, create a vacancy.
+California Government Code Section 1770 as it now exist or may hereafter be amended lists the conditions upon which a vacancy is created.
 If a vacancy shall occur in the office of a Council Member, then the vacancy shall be filled only by the election of a new Council Member to be held at either a General Municipal Election or a Special Municipal Election which the Council must cause to be held no later than ninety (90) days from the date of the occurrence of the vacancy.

 A Council Member elected to fill a vacancy shall serve for the remaining period of the unexpired term of office that the new Council Member was elected to fill. [§ 406 Amended by voter petition initiative on 6/3/14.
 Measure H]